 - Hyde Park is the park divided in two by the Serpentine and the Long Water.
-It is famous for Speakers´ Corner where people can express all their views as long as Queen is not being offended.
+It is famous for Speakers´ Corner where people can express all their views as long as the Queen is not being offended.

 - Richmond Park is located at London Borough of Richmond upon the Thames.
-It is the biggest of Royal Parks with an area of 2500 acres.
-It is an important site of wildlife conservation and since it is a natural reserve and Site of Special Scientific Interest, all dogs must be on the leash.
+It is the biggest Royal Parks with an area of 2500 acres.
+It is an important site of wildlife conservation and since it is a nature reserve and Site of Special Scientific Interest, all dogs must be on a leash.
 You can go cycling, fishing (after paying for permit) and run on the popular Tamsin Trail.
 The park also has designated places to play rugby and golf.
 It also has roads designated only for horse riding.

 - St. James’s Park is the oldest of Royal Parks, it is located in the City of Westminster.
 It contains a lake with two islands, one of them is called Duck Island because of the big number of birds living there.
 In the park, you can also see pelicans, which are here since they were donated by the Russian ambassador in 1664.
 In boundaries of the park, there is The Mall, a procession route in honour of Queen Victoria, and Horse Guard Parade ground where parades for Queen’s birthday take place.

 - The Meadows is a large public park in Edinburgh, Scotland, to the south of the town centre.
 It has a large open grassland crossed by tree-lined paths.
 It also has a children’s playground, a croquet club, tennis courts and recreational sports pitches.